sigstore/docs/content/en/rekor/installation.md

 2. A [kubernetes operator](https://github.com/sigstore/rekor-operator)
 3. Alternatively, you can build a Rekor server yourself.

+Note: The Rekor server manually creates a new Merkle tree (or shard) in the Trillian backend every time it starts up, unless an existing one is specified in via the `--trillian_log_server.tlog_id` flag.
+If you are building the server yourself and do not need [sharding](https://docs.sigstore.dev/rekor/sharding) functionality, you can find the existing tree's TreeID by issuing this client command while the server is running:

+`CURRENT_TREE_ID=$(rekor-cli loginfo --format json | jq -r .TreeID)`

+Then pass in this TreeID at the next server startup to tell Rekor to use the same existing tree:

+`rekor-server serve --trillian_log_server.tlog_id=$CURRENT_TREE_ID`

+Setting this flag isn't necessary in an environment like `docker-compose`.

 ### Prerequisites

 You will need golang version 1.16 or greater and a `$GOPATH` set.